-The conference will assess the effectiveness of the UK and other States’ involvement with global initiatives, including the 50+ members of the Media Freedom Coalition (MFC), and stakeholder engagement with the United Nations, OSCE, the OECD’s Development Assistance Committee, and CoE when it comes to taking concrete action to defending media freedom.
+Through utilising both a local and international lens, the conference will also allow for an assessment of the effectiveness of the UK as well as other States’ involvement with global initiatives, including the 51-State Members of the MFC, and engagement at multilateral fora, such as the United Nations, OSCE and Council of Europe (CoE) when it comes to taking concrete action to defending media freedom.

 The Foreign Policy Centre (FPC) is an independent, non-partisan international affairs think tank based in the UK.
 FPC’s mission is to inform both the British and global debate, seeking sustainable solutions for the world’s most pressing challenges.